l0wc0ster/blog/jwt.md

 What JSON Web Token (JWT) is?
 It is an open standard RFC 7519 for creating access tokens, in accordance with which information is transmitted in the form of a JSON object.
 JSON signature algorithms are used to secure the transmission of such information.
 For more information about JWT read: jwt.io.

-The JWT is divided into three sections, separated by a dot "." **HEADER.PAYLOAD.SIGNATURE**
+The JWT is divided into three sections, separated by a dot: **HEADER.PAYLOAD.SIGNATURE**

 To work with the JWT, [jwt_tool](https://github.com/ticarpi/jwt_tool) utility is best suited, which will allow exploiting the most popular vulnerabilities: